gvwilson/thirdbit/_posts/2021/2021-07-17-software-engineerings-greatest-hits.md

 year: 2021
 ---

-I have just posted a [30-minute video of my talk "Software Engineering's Greatest Hits"](https://www.youtube.com/watch?v=HrVtA-ue-x0).
+I have just posted a [30-minute video of my talk "Software Engineering's Greatest Hits"][video].
 In brief:
 software engineering researchers have learned a lot over the last 50 years, but most working programmers don't even know that knowledge exists.